bbc/sqs-consumer/README.md

 - `waitTimeSeconds` - _Number_ - The duration (in seconds) for which the call will wait for a message to arrive in the queue before returning (defaults to `20`).
 - `authenticationErrorTimeout` - _Number_ - The duration (in milliseconds) to wait before retrying after an authentication error (defaults to `10000`).
 - `pollingWaitTimeMs` - _Number_ - The duration (in milliseconds) to wait before repolling the queue (defaults to `0`).
-- `sqs` - _Object_ - An optional [AWS SQS](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html) object to use if you need to configure the client manually
+- `sqs` - _Object_ - An optional [SQS Client](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-sqs/classes/sqsclient.html) object to use if you need to configure the client manually
 - `shouldDeleteMessages` - _Boolean_ - Default to `true`, if you don't want the package to delete messages from sqs set this to `false`

 ### `consumer.start()`